 It works perfectly for this recipe; you pour most of it over the raw birds to marinate.
 Save back a little so you can top it off.
 Just make sure to taste it and adjust so it’s how you like it.

 Marinating the Quail

-I covered the quail thoroughly in the sauce and then covered with plastic wrap and left them in the fridge for 30 minutes.
+I covered the quail thoroughly in the sauce and then covered it with plastic wrap and left them in the fridge for 30 minutes.
 You can always leave them overnight to really saturate them more of course.
-Make sure to save back some of the marinade to top the quail.
+Make sure to save back some of the marinades to top the quail.